The views expressed by the host on this program documented to be almost always right 99.6 percent of the time.

 In a law review article, she expressed agreement with the idea that the court primarily exists to look out for the despised and the disadvantaged.

-Well, naturally, you know, my friends, I'm a very curious individual, unlike those in the state controlled media.
+Well, naturally, you know, my friends, I'm a very curious individual, unlike those in the state-controlled media.

-And I said, Who are these people?
+And I said, who are these people?

-Who are the despised and the disadvantaged because former Attorney General Meese does not describe it.
+Because former Attorney General Meese does not describe it.

 What he does say is this.

-The problem with this view, which sounds remarkably similar to President Obama's frequent appeals to judges' ruling on grounds other than law, is that it allows judges to favor whichever particular client they view as despised and disadvantaged.
+The problem with this view, which sounds remarkably similar to President Obama's frequent appeals to judges ruling on grounds other than law, is that it allows judges to favor whichever particular client they view as despised and disadvantaged.

 The judiciary is not to favor any one particular group, but to secure justice equally for all through impartial application of the Constitution and laws.

-So I went digging.
+So, I went digging.

 I wanted to find out just who the despised and disadvantaged are.